Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Experiments

 \subsection{S2AC and SDAC from scratch}

 In this section we discuss the results achieved by S2AC and SDAC, compared to Stream AC$(\lambda)$.
-Concerning the hyperparameters and the architectures used for all streaming RL algorithms, refer to \autoref{sec:supp_stream_param} in the supplementary material.
+Concerning the hyperparameters and the architectures used for all streaming RL algorithms, we refer to \autoref{sec:supp_stream_param} in the supplementary material.

 As shown in \autoref{fig:stream}, both S2AC and SDAC achieve performance comparable to state-of-the-art methods.
 Notably, as further evidenced by the additional experiments in \autoref{sec:supp_stream_res} of the supplementary material, the relative dominance of each algorithm varies across environments.
-Unlike AVG \citep{vasan2024deep}, S2AC requires no per-environment optimizer tuning.
-Similarly, SDAC introduces no environment-specific hyperparameters, underscoring the competitiveness of Q-based streaming algorithms. \autoref{fig:stream_ablation} presents an ablation study examining the contribution of each proposed modification.
+Unlike AVG \citep{vasan2024deep}, S2AC does not require per-environment optimizer, learning rates, and discount factor tuning.
+Similarly, SDAC introduces no environment-specific hyperparameters, underscoring the competitiveness of Q-based streaming algorithms for continuous control. \autoref{fig:stream_ablation} presents an ablation study examining the contribution of each proposed modification.
 For S2AC, we compare a fixed entropy coefficient $\alpha$ against the adaptive schedule $\alpha/\sigma_r$; for SDAC, we investigate the role of target noise in \autoref{eq:tderror}.
 While S2AC still achieves decent performance without the adaptive schedule, the target noise modification is far more critical for SDAC, which fails to learn entirely without it.
+Additional ablations for both the algorithms regarding the use of state normalization/reward scaling, the ObGD optimizer, and LayerNorm are reported in \autoref{sec:supp_abl_stream}.